fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.TrafficManager/v1.0/New-AzureRmTrafficManagerEndpoint.md

 ```

 ## DESCRIPTION
-The **New-AzureRmTrafficManagerEndpoint** cmdlet creates an endpoint in an azure_2 Traffic Manager profile.
+The **New-AzureRmTrafficManagerEndpoint** cmdlet creates an endpoint in an Azure Traffic Manager profile.

 This cmdlet commits each new endpoint to the Traffic Manager service.
 To add multiple endpoints to a local Traffic Manager profile object and commit changes in a single operation, use the Add-AzureRmTrafficManagerEndpointConfig cmdlet.